Bernadette077/CPC354-Assignment1-WebGL/README.md

-# 🎨 3D Ident Program
+# 🎨 3D TV Ident Program
-Welcome to the 3D Ident Program!
+Welcome to the 3D TV Ident Program!
 This project leverages WebGL technology to create and manipulate dynamic 3D animations directly within your web browser.
 Specifically, the program showcases a 3D gasket that you can interact with through a variety of transformations and color customizations.

 This assignment extends the 3D gasket program from Angel’s Interactive Computer Graphics (7th Edition) to create an interactive animated logo with transformations and user-controlled parameters.